dyne/Zenroom/lib/niwi/docs/pbsch-profile.md

    deferred to a future profile (`pbsch-v2`).

-6. **Cmt is not paper-exact yet**: The checked RPBSch `LZK0` body now uses a private OR selector, but the commitment profile is still Pedersen-backed `CMT1`, not the final straight-line extractable Cmt profile.
+6. **Cmt is not paper-exact yet**: The checked RPBSch `LZK0` body now uses a private OR selector, and the Lua adapter requires CMT2 opening proofs, but the commitment profile is not the final straight-line extractable Cmt profile.